Guild Guitar Company: Fender era

-In late 2010, Guild released its Standard Series acoustic guitars, which were US-built guitars (still manufactured in the New Hartford, Connecticut facility) that were based on models from their top-end Traditional Series.
+In late 2010, Guild released its Standard Series acoustic guitars, which were US-built guitars (still manufactured in the New Hartford facility) that were based on models from their top-end Traditional Series.
 Differences in ornamentation and instrument finish options made them more affordable.
 Standard Series models included the F-30, F-30R, F-50, D-40, D-50, and the return of the F-212XL 12-string model.
 All Standard Series models featured red spruce bracing, satin mahogany necks, and bone saddles, nuts, and bridge pins, but have nondescript grade wood and different ornamentation than their Traditional Series counterparts.

 In 2011, cutaway acoustic-electric versions of all Standard Series models were released.
 These guitars featured venetian cutaways and a DTAR 18V under-saddle pickup system.
 These models can be identified by the 'CE' suffix at the end of the guitar's model number.

 The New Hartford facility had also created a new line of specialty, limited edition guitars, referred to as the GSR Series.
 The GSR designation stands for "Guild Special Run."
 This series was first revealed to Guild dealers at Guild's dealer-only factory tour in mid-2009 called the "Guild Summit Retreat".
 These models featured unique takes on classic Guild Traditional Series models.

-GSR models include the F-20 (figured Cocbolo), F-30R (master-grade Rosewood), F-40 (figured Cocobolo), F-50 (figured Koa), and D-50 (figured Cocobolo), and Guild's only electric guitar to be produced since 2003, the GSR Starfire VI (only 20 produced).
-Each of these instruments features unique designs, wood selection, ornamentation, and has extremely limited production numbers.
+GSR models include the F-20 (figured Cocobolo), F-30R (master-grade Rosewood), F-40 (figured Cocobolo), F-50 (figured Koa), and D-50 (figured Cocobolo), and Guild's only electric guitar to be produced since 2003, the GSR Starfire VI (only 20 produced).
+Each of these instruments features unique designs, wood selection, ornamentation, and had extremely limited production numbers.

-Cordoba era
+Córdoba era

-In the late spring/early summer of 2014, Fender's New Hartford Guild facility closed its doors as FMIC prepared to sell off the Guild brand.
-Cordoba Music Group (CMG), based in Santa Monica, California, stepped in and purchased the Guild brand rights and began setting up a new manufacturing facility in Oxnard, California, led by Gibson alum Ren Ferguson as the VP of Manufacturing and R&D. Cordoba started production in late 2015, releasing its first models (M-20 and D-20) in early 2016.
+In the late spring/early summer of 2014, Fender's New Hartford Guild facility closed its doors as the Fender Musical Instrument Corporation (FMIC) prepared to sell off the Guild brand.
+Córdoba Music Group (CMG), based in Santa Monica, California, stepped in and purchased the Guild brand rights and began setting up a new manufacturing facility in Oxnard, California, led by Gibson alum Ren Ferguson as the VP of Manufacturing and R&D. Córdoba started production in late 2015, releasing its first models (M-20 and D-20) in early 2016.
 Higher-end models like the D-55 were released in late 2017.